 However, when you need or want to be more purposeful, what you choose to diffuse may differ from day to day based on what those needs may be.
 If everyone has a hard time waking up and getting moving you may want to use an energizing blend.
 Is everyone fighting off a virus?
 Then you might choose something to help boost immunity.
 Just as one size does not fit all in homeschool curriculum, neither does one size fit all for any particular homeschool day when choosing essential oils.
 You can mix and match every day or even different times of the day to meet your family needs.

 Here are a few blends that you may find helpful for different situations.
 As a reminder, using a diffuser is simple.
 Just add distilled (or sometimes tap is okay) water to your diffuser and 2-3 drops of each of the oils listed for each blend.
 Diffuse your essential oils intermittently throughout the day, 30 minutes on, 30 minutes off.
-Using a diffuser with intermittent settings, such as those I mentioned above, is helpful.
+Using a diffuser with intermittent settings is helpful.

 Wake Up Blend